 - Assign Profiles.
-Use this option to quickly assign profiles to the selected Power User.
-See the Assigning Profiles to Power Users chapter of this article for further details.
+Use this option to quickly grant profiles to the selected Power User.
+See the Granting Profiles to Power Users chapter of this article for further details.

 - Unassign Profiles.
 Select this option to quickly unassign more profiles from the selected Power User with a single action.